Doubling property for biLipschitz homogeneous geodesic surfaces: The surrounding function

-Hence we have proved the (upper) bound for the surrounding function. \begin{corollary} Let $(X,d)$ a biLipschitz homogenous geodesic surface, and $U$ be a compact neighborhood that is $L$-\bilip homogeneous.
-There exist constants $k$ and $\rho'$ such that for any $p\in U$ and $r<\rho'.$ \end{corollary}
+By Proposition \ref{fat:triangles}, we can now prove the upper bound for the surrounding function. \begin{corollary} Let $U$ be a neighborhood of a point $O$ in a geodesic surface $(X,d)$.
+Assume that $U$ is homeomorphic to a planar compact domain and that $L$-BiLip$(U;X)$ is transitive on $U$.
+Then there exist constants $C$ and $\rho'$ such that for any $p\in U$ and $r<\rho'.$ \end{corollary} \proof Let $M$ and $\rho$ be the constants from Proposition \ref{fat:triangles}.
+Set For any $r<\rho'$, since $2MLr<\rho$, Proposition \ref{fat:triangles} gives the existence of a $2Lr$-fat triangle in $B(0,2MLr)$.
+Corollary \ref{surrounding triangle} says that such a triangle surrounds an $Lr$-ball, which we call $B(\tilde p, Lr)$.